Reframing Universal Credit in a Connected FutureBy Michael P. Lennon Jr

 So where does this land?

-Universal Credit, as it stands today, is not the finished product.
-It’s a foundation layer.
-A financial operating system with the potential to plug into something far more holistic—employment, wellbeing, mentoring, and community.
+Universal Credit isn’t a finished product.
+It’s a foundation—a financial operating system with the potential to plug into something far more meaningful.

-The real opportunity is to stop treating UC like a static benefits scheme and start treating it like what it’s quietly becoming: a digital gateway.
+The opportunity is simple: stop treating it like a static benefits scheme and start treating it like what it’s becoming—a gateway.

-If that gateway connects to the right structures—mentorship, resilience programmes, real-world pathways—then the narrative changes entirely.
+If that gateway connects to the right structures—mentorship, resilience frameworks, real-world pathways—the narrative shifts.
 It stops being about survival and starts being about progression.

 10 fun facts about magnets 🧲